D76X/Study-Notes-AZ/AZ-Complements/AZ-OAuth-OpenIDConnect.md

 ---

-#### Scenario 2 - Native App on bahalf of the user
+### Scenario 2 - Native App (Backend App) on bahalf of the user

 In this scenario an application offers a feature such that the user of the application can schedule tweets to be posted on his tweeter account with a selected schedule.
 In this case the user must delegate access to his or her tweeter profile to the application.
 In this case there **must be a way for the ... of asking the user to authorize the application to post tweets on their account**.

-2. Autorization Code Grant Flow
+### Autorization Code Grant Flow

 This is **the most secure OAuth flow and the only one for which it is possible to issue a refresh token in addition to the access token**.

 - User **Delegates access** to resources on thrird-party RSs but owned by them to a **Native Application**
 - **Access Token and Refresh Token obtained by exchanging** an **Authorization Token**
 - **Refresh Token** can be used with **Client Credentials** to obtain a new **Access Token**
 - Can only be used with **Native Apps** where the **Client Application Secrets** can be stored securely and that have the right to open the browser on the user's system.
+Notice tha a **AppService** which is a **backend application** counts as a **Native Application** as it has a way to securely store Client Secrets.
+ - This flow is typically used to delegate access to user-specifi, user-reserved information as read-only resources or to even delegate write access to user owned resources

 #### The nodes